huz4f/huz4f/content/Blogs/Tech.md

 this is a personal experience and i am glad i hardly use any social media.

 Here is a convincing example, \
  When you watch short videos on instagram or YouTube .
-There has been surveyes which shows that if you watch a full movie or read a book, you will be able to narrate the story even after few days.
+There has been surveys which shows that if you watch a full movie or read a book, you will be able to narrate the story even after few days.
 But if you watch 100s of short videos (10–20 sec videos), you are not be able to recollect even 5 of them right after you put down your mobile.
 These short videos are like junk food for brain, it does not allow or give enough time for your brain to settle down and process.
 Brain keep switching between different videos which are of different theme, different genre, different types.

 ### Feeling content